MuhammadHinanAli/emergingtechnologies/README.md

 1. Function: export_to_json

--The export_to_json function exports the trigram model to a JSON file.
+  - The export_to_json function exports the trigram model to a JSON file.

 2. Parameters

   - trigram_model (dict): The trigram model to be exported, represented as a Python dictionary.

   - output_file (str): The name of the JSON file where the trigram model will be saved.

 # References